 When planning a retrofit in 2026, a robust TM52 Overheating assessment is no longer optional for many commercial projects.
 Planning authorities across the UK, particularly in London, now expect dynamic...

 The gap between how a building is designed to perform and how it actually consumes energy has plagued the UK construction industry for decades.
-This "performance gap" is not a marginal error:...
+This "performance gap" is not a marginal error: it is common...

 For many commercial property owners and facilities managers, the TM44 inspection process ends when the report arrives and the compliance requirement is satisfied.
 The document is often filed away until...